MMMZZZZ/Syntherrupter/Documentation/Wiki/Custom MIDI Commands.md

 SysEx Messages have no channel information and are intended to control the device as a whole.
 Although, of course, every manufacturer can use them to implement whatever they want.
 Custom note on messages with additional information for example.

+There are various tools out there for sysex commands.
+Some are vendor-specific, some are kept general.
+For the Sysex commands below I wrote a [custom python tool called Syfoh](https://github.com/MMMZZZZ/Syfoh#readme), that'll make handling them much easier.
+You can simply write the command in text form (or even provide a text file with a bunch of them) and Syfoh will convert them to sysex commands.
+Those can either be saved or directly sent to Syntherrupter over serial.

 ### SysEx format

 #### General Format